Skip to content

 Are suspended 8(a) firms at risk for False Claims Act liability?

 The SBA’s March 4, 2026 announcement stated that non-compliant firms face potential referral to the Department of Justice.
-The False Claims Act imposes treble damages plus $11,665 to $23,331 per false claim.
+Under 31 U.S.C.
+3729, the False Claims Act imposes treble damages plus a per-claim civil penalty adjusted annually by the DOJ for inflation.
 Firms found to have obtained 8(a) awards while ineligible face exposure exceeding original contract values.

 What other set-aside programs remain available after 8(a) termination?

 Firms retain access to HUBZone, Service-Disabled Veteran-Owned Small Business, Women-Owned Small Business, and general small business set-aside programs, provided they meet the respective eligibility requirements.
-Small business status under FAR Subpart 19.5 does not depend on 8(a) certification.
+Small business status under FAR Subpart 19.5 does not depend on 8(a) certification, and 13 CFR 124.305(j) confirms an 8(a) suspension does not itself bar a firm from other federal contracts.

 What Amerifusion Bookkeeping Recommends